 In addition, you may have to renew your licenses regularly.
 For example, you may need to renew a liquor license annually.

 Also, just getting the license doesn't mean you automatically keep it forever.
 Many licenses come with additional requirements.
 Staying in compliance is a big part of how you run your business, so carefully review what you have to do to keep your license.

 In your rush to keep the authorities happy, don't forget to protect yourself as well.
 Business insurance can offer coverage in case you experience unexpected mishaps.
 You can get industry-specific protection with restaurant insurance that's appropriate for your business.

-- Cleanliness and food safety
+- Cleanliness and food safety to prevent foodborne illness

 - Physical safety of employees and patrons

 You have to prepare for a surprise restaurant inspection at any time.
 Because the city oversees the health and safety of patrons, restaurant rules and regulations often permit them to do random checks of the kitchen and the full establishment.